vitogit/pgn-tactics-generator/README.md

 Things that I changed:
 - Use a local pgn file with games as a source.
 - Write results to a file called tactics.pgn
-- Default Engine depth to 8 (from nodes=3500000), because it took a lot of time to analyze. (probably this could be a param).
-You can change it using the depth param
+- Default engine depth to 8 so it's faster.
+Before it was nodes=3500000 this is a depth around 20.
+So it took several minutes to analyze a game.
+With depth 8 it takes seconds.
+- You can use a param to change the depth if you want more precision.
 - chess.pop_count to chess.popcount because it was failing